Optimization Problems for Machine Learning: A Survey: Classification

-First order methods such as gradient descent as well as second order methods such as Newton's method can be applied to optimally solve problem \eqref{logit_training}.
+Problem \eqref{logit_training} is convex and differentiable and first order methods such as gradient descent as well as second order methods such as Newton's method can be applied to find a global optimal solution.}

-To tune the logistic regression model \eqref{logit_model}, variable selection can be performed where only the most relevant subsets of the $x$ variables are kept in the model. \JSrev{Heuristic approaches such as forward selection or backward elimination} can be applied to add or remove variables respectively, based on the statistical significance of each of the computed coefficients.
-Interaction terms can be also added to \eqref{logit_model} to further complicate the model at the risk of overfitting the training data. \JSrev{We note that variable selection using forward or backward elimination is a commonly used approach to do variable selection and to avoid overfitting in machine learning \cite{friedman2001elements}}.
+To tune the logistic regression model and to avoid overfitting, variable selection can be performed where only the most relevant subsets of the $x$ variables are kept in the model \cite{friedman2001elements}. \JSrev{Heuristic approaches such as forward selection or backward elimination} can be applied to add or remove variables respectively, based on the statistical significance of each of the computed coefficients.
+Interaction terms can be also added to further complicate the model at the risk of overfitting the training data.